Native American Jewelry with Meaning

-For example, the bear is a symbol of power, strength and healing.
+For example, the bear is a symbol of power, strength, and healing.
 The Bear is held in high respect by all, as it is beloved as an elder family member of the human race.
 When hunted and killed the body of the bear was generally taken to the chief’s dwelling and showered in eagle down, which is a gracious symbol of welcoming friendship.

 There is no meaning if you are not fully ‘into’ native culture.
 There is no real connection if you don’t know what you are doing.
 If you want to know what the eagle represents?
 In a word; God.
 But that is just one word.
 Here are a few more: The power, the challenge, the knowledge, nature, culture, the connection, the bridge.
 The eagle can represent many things, depending on the tribe.
 The circle can represent life.
 The eagle is the master of the sky, carries prayers, and is known for itch courage and wisdom.

 It was only during the 1800s that Native American tribes such as Navajo, Hopi, and Pueblo learned the art of silver-smiting from the Spaniards.
 This led to a revolution in the Native American jewelry design, especially in the Southwest regions of America.
 This resulted in the creation of unique Native American jewelry pieces including Squash Blossom necklace, the turquoise inlay ring called Navajo, Hopi silver bracelets in overlay style.

-The Native American craftsmen knew the art of fine grinding stones such as turquoise, coral, and shell beads in order to make Native jewelry earrings pieces such as heishi necklaces.
+The Native American craftsmen knew the art of fine grinding stones such as turquoise, coral, and shell beads in order to make Native jewelry earrings pieces such as Heishi necklaces.
 But their skills were not limited to just this.
-These craftsmen could make delicate carvings on the surface of bone and carved wood.
+These craftsmen could make delicate carvings on the surface of the bone and carved wood.
 They knew how to stitch over a thousand beads together, and to soak and piece together a quill made out of a porcupine.
 Today, while most of these skills are extinct, some of the art forms are still being practiced by people.
 Some young Native Indian handmade jewelry artists have taken it upon themselves to revive the porcupine quillwork.

 Each piece of handmade Native American jewelry is handcrafted in traditional Native Indian designs and motifs.
 There are several different varieties of handmade Native American jewelry available.
-The most impressive traditions of jewelry making in Native American jewelry belongs to Navajo, Hopi, Zuni, and Pueblo artisans who hand crafted silver stones into distinctive designs.
+The most impressive traditions of jewelry making in Native American jewelry belongs to Navajo, Hopi, Zuni, and Pueblo artisans who handcrafted silver stones into distinctive designs.

 Wholesale Native American jewelry has a very rich history.
 Native American people have been making and wearing jewelry since time began.
 Finding all sorts of ways to decorate their bodies, faces, clothing, etc… Sometimes to show status within their social setting, and sometimes just to attract a mate.
-What some people find attractive, other definitely do not.
-Different Native tribes used different unique jewelry designs according where they lived.
+What some people find attractive, others definitely do not.
+Different Native tribes used different unique jewelry designs according to where they lived.